Magical Bedtime Stories for Little Kids

 8) The Night Garden That Grew Pajamas

 In a corner of the backyard, there’s a night garden that grows sleepy things.
 Tonight you find pajamas sprouting beside moonflower bushes.
-The garden gardener is a snail in a small hat who tends the rows with tiny trowels.
+The gardener is a snail in a small hat who tends rows with tiny trowels.

 Adapting Stories and Making Them Yours